ScottDeLuzio/login-logo-editor/readme.txt

 1. Customize the login screen however you want it to look.
 Use different fonts, change the background colors, fonts, and more!

 == Changelog ==
+= 1.3.0 =
+* New: Logo images can be any size.
+Images will be centered above the login form.
+* Fix: Removed stylesheet from the login page that was not being used.
+* Fix: Updated the style of the login logo editor settings page for a cleaner look.
+Included a separate admin-style.css file.
+* Fix: Improved code quality.

 = 1.2.2 =
 * Minor updates